open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 As you fill out the remaining sections for project contributions, check to see if the contributions match the common skills requested in those jobs.
 If not, then you have just identified a skill gap and will need to find projects and issues that will allow you to strengthen those skills.

-## Finding Open Source projects to contribute to
+## Finding Open Source Projects to Contribute to

 After you have filled out the career section of the table, you will want to find open source projects that align with your goals.
 You can use the explore feature on OpenSauced to explore new repositories in a variety of topics like [JavaScript](https://app.opensauced.pizza/javascript/dashboard/filter/recent?range=30), [Python](https://app.opensauced.pizza/python/dashboard/filter/recent?range=30), and [Machine learning](https://app.opensauced.pizza/ml/dashboard/filter/recent?range=30).